 Applying to Retire from the ORP

 The MA Department of Higher Education has developed an ORP Retiree Checklist to guide you through the retirement process.
-The University encourages you to begin this process at least five (5) months prior to your anticipated retirement date, and to work with a University Human Resources Resources Representative to insure smooth transition of your GIC insurance and University retirement benefits.
-Remember to also file the MA Group Insurance Commission (GIC) Enrollment/Change Form (Form 1) with the HRESC to secure continued health insurance coverage at the retiree rate.
+The University encourages you to begin this process at least five (5) months prior to your anticipated retirement date to ensure smooth transition of your GIC insurance and retirement benefits.
+Remember to also file the MA Group Insurance Commission (GIC) Employment Status Change Form (Form 1A) online with the GIC at bit.ly/MyGICLink or hard-copy with UMass Amherst Human Resources to secure continued health insurance coverage at the retiree rate.

 Impact of Retirement on Key Benefits

 - GIC Optional Life Insurance (OLI): you may continue your GIC term OLI insurance for as long as you wish, or cancel or reduce that coverage effective the first day of any future month.
-For most retirees (based on age at retirement) the GIC OLI premiums increase significantly upon retirement (for premiums please reference the GIC Retiree Benefits Decision Guide).
-Premiums just about double when you turn 70 years of age and every five years thereafter.
+For most retirees (based on age at retirement) the GIC OLI premiums increase significantly upon retirement (for premiums please reference the GIC Retiree Benefits Decision Guide.
+Premiums approximately double when you turn 70 years of age and again each five years thereafter.

 - GIC Long Term Disability (LTD) Insurance: your GIC LTD insurance coverage ends upon retirement.
 If you became disabled prior to retirement and are drawing GIC LTD payments upon retirement, those payments will be reduced in the amount of your MSERS pension (minimum monthly payments may continue.)

-- COBRA: you may continue your employee dental insurance plan for up to 18 months (up to 36 months if you are 65 years of age or older upon retirement) by paying 102% of the premium.
+- COBRA: you may continue your employee dental insurance plan for up to 18 months (up to 36 months through MA Public Employees Fund for members of AFSCME Unit A and PSU/MTA Units A&B) by paying 102% of the premium.
 Your dental plan administrator will send a COBRA notice to your home.
 If you wish to continue your current coverage under COBRA, return the COBRA enrollment form to that administrator.
-COBRA dental premiums are not deducted from your monthly MSERS pension; you will need to make direct premium payments to the plan administrator.
+COBRA dental premiums are not deducted from your monthly MSERS pension or ORP payments; you will need to make direct premium payments to the plan administrator.

-- GIC Retiree Dental Plan: you may enroll in the GIC Retiree Dental Plan upon retirement, upon loss of coverage under another plan (for instance expiration of coverage under COBRA, above) or during the GIC open enrollment (end of April/beginning of May each year with coverage effective July 1) any year.
-Please note that if you enroll in the GIC Retiree Dental Plan and later cancel your coverage, you will not be eligible to re-enroll in the future.
+- GIC Retiree Dental Plan: you may enroll in the GIC Retiree Dental Plan (plan information in the GIC Retiree Benefit Decision Guide) upon retirement, upon involuntary loss of coverage under another plan (for instance expiration of coverage under COBRA, above) or during the GIC open enrollment (end of April/beginning of May each year with coverage effective July 1) any year.
+Please note that if you enroll in the GIC Retiree Dental Plan and later cancel your coverage, you are not eligible to re-enroll in the future.

 - University Paid Leave Accruals & Compensatory time: non-MSP members are paid for unused vacation leave, 20% of unused sick leave and compensatory time after retirement.
 MSP members receive a longevity payment (1.5 days of pay for each full year of service to the University).
-These payments are typically issued:
+These payments are typically issued one-to-two payperiods following your last payment for time worked.